 Professional Fundraisers for Charitable Purposes

-Charities use various fundraising professionals to solicit donations.
-Fundraising professionals may include commercial fundraisers, fundraising counsels, and commercial coventurers.
-There are mandatory registration requirements and contract requirements for commercial fundraisers and fundraising counsel that must be adhered to both by the charities and their respective fundraising professionals.
-A model contract is available here, and please note that certain terms must be included in the contract.
+Charities use various professional fundraisers to solicit donations.
+Professional fundraisers may include commercial fundraisers, fundraising counsels, and commercial coventurers.
+There are mandatory registration requirements and contract requirements for commercial fundraisers and fundraising counsels that must be adhered to both by the charities and their respective fundraising professionals.
+Please note that certain terms must be included in the contract.
+A model contract is available.

 A fundraising counsel is an individual, corporation, or unincorporated association retained by a charity to plan, manage, consult or prepare solicitation materials for charitable purposes.
 Unlike the commercial fundraiser, the fundraising counsel does not solicit donations from the public, and does not exercise any control over solicited donations/funds.
 Instead, the donations go directly to the charity.
 The Attorney General oversees the activities of fundraising counsel, who must register with the Registry of Charitable Trusts before working with charities unless exempt.
 A registration fee of $350 must be paid and registration must be renewed each year.
-Fundraising counsel must also file a Notice of Intent form with the Attorney General and comply with contract requirements set by law.
-For more information pertaining to the registration and reporting requirements of fundraising counsel see the Registry of Charitable Trusts FAQs on fundraising counsels.
+Fundraising counsels must also file a Notice of Intent to Solicit (CT-11CF, pdf) with the Attorney General and comply with contract requirements set by law.
 The failure to comply with registration and filing requirements may lead to the filing of civil litigation or administrative enforcement actions and subject the fundraising counsel to civil penalties and other remedies as provided in Government Code sections 12591.1, 12598, subdivision (e)(1), and 12599.1, subdivision (g).

 A commercial coventurer is a person or organization who, for profit, is primarily engaged in a business other than in connection with raising funds for charitable purposes.
 A commercial coventurer raises money for charities by giving the charity a certain percentage from the sale of goods or services.
 A commercial coventurer represents to the public that the purchase or use of its goods or services will benefit a charitable organization.
 Unless exempt under Government Code section 12599.2, subdivision (b), a commercial coventurer is required to register and report to the Attorney General.